bobjacobsen/csc-exercises/CSC/index.md

 ## Corrections

-If there are any last-minute corrections to the instructions, we will post them in the exercise room.
+If there are any last-minute corrections to the instructions, we will post them in the exercise room and on this [Google Doc](https://docs.google.com/document/d/1g3b2e7wf3mWaIZ4U6MkNR5B4fQuO71y6Q341LGs45HQ/edit?usp=sharing).
 To update your local copy, do
 ```
     cd ~/csc-exercises
     git pull